mofayez/MVC/README.md

 # mvc_architecture
-simple mvc architecture to use in simple applications using php.
+simple mvc architecture to use in simple web applications using php.

 # design patterns that are used
 MVC, Singleton, Registery, Factory